-Fred Kasongo is a humanitarian and development professional with over 25 years of experience in project management, including design, implementation, and monitoring and evaluation.
-Throughout his career he has also supported grants and budget management, strategic planning, and provided leadership to various projects.
-Currently, he is the senior implementation director on the ACCELERE! project in…
+Fred Kasongo was the senior implementation director on the ACCELERE! project in the Democratic Republic of the Congo.
+He is a humanitarian and development professional with over 25 years of experience in project management, including design, implementation, and monitoring and evaluation.

 The USAID Feed the Future Tajikistan Agriculture and Water Activity (TAWA), which aims to raise incomes by engaging rural women directly in agricultural productivity while also boosting awareness of better nutrition and sanitation behaviors, has integrated learning and continuous improvement in its standard operations.
 By embedding a sense of collaborating, learning, and adapting (CLA) practices…